 For those out there who know me, it’ll be no surprise to learn that I’m going long on the transformative power of artificial intelligence (AI).
-Since 2013, I’ve spent most of my energy studying, researching, investing (e.g. Mapillary, Numerai, Ravelin) and building AI communities (AI Summit 2015 and 2016, LondonAI meetup), with a mission to accelerate its real-world applications.
+Since 2013, I’ve spent most of my energy studying, researching, investing (e.g. Mapillary, Numerai, Ravelin) and building AI communities (Research and Applied AI Summit 2015 and 2016, LondonAI meetup), with a mission to accelerate its real-world applications.
 I am passionate about seeking out and bringing technology advancements to markets that can enable us to solve the high-value (and often complex) problems we face in business and society.
 Importantly, this includes ones that were previously intractable from either a technical or commercial standpoint.
 We are now at the right place and time for AI to be the set of technology advancements that can help us solve challenges where answers reside in data.
 While we have already seen a few AI bull and bear markets since the 50’s, this time it’s different.
 If I and others are right, the implications are immensely valuable for all.

 Here is why I’m going long on AI: